-- Easy application process: You don’t need to visit a bank branch to apply for a home equity loan.
-Instead, you can get a quote online and speak with a loan officer over the phone to finish the process.
+- Easy application process: You don’t need to visit a branch to apply for a home equity loan with Spring EQ.
+Instead, you can get a quote and apply online.
+Loan officers are available if you need help.

 Types of fees charged

 Fees on Spring EQ home equity loans vary based on the borrower, loan amount and state.
-Home equity loans come with an administration fee of $799, and you may also be charged third-party fees for credit report and flood certification, document prep and notaries.
+You might be charged an administrative fee, plus third-party fees for credit report and flood certification, document prep and notaries.

-Loans below $175,000 require only an exterior appraisal, while loans above that amount require an in-home appraisal.
-Borrowers are able to use an appraisal that was completed in the past 12 months if applicable.
+Loans below $175,000 require only an exterior (“drive-by”) appraisal, while loans above that amount require an in-home appraisal.
+Payments made outside of the 15-day grace period will be charged a late fee.

 Loan products offered

-Spring EQ offers only fixed-rate home equity loans, which range from $25,000 to $500,000.
-Repayment terms are up to 20 years, and you can borrow up to 90 percent of your home’s value between your mortgage and a home equity loan.
-Current APRs sit as low as 4.99 percent.
+Spring EQ offers fixed-rate home equity loans, which range from $25,000 to $500,000.
+Repayment terms are from five years to 30 years, and you can borrow up to 95 percent of your home’s equity.
+Spring EQ also offers home equity lines of credit (HELOCs).